No More Drama

 No More Drama is the fifth studio album by American singer Mary J. Blige, released on August 28, 2001, by MCA Records.

 Following the critical and commercial success of her fourth studio album, Mary (1999), No More Drama was similarly well received.
 It debuted at number two on the US Billboard 200 and at number one on the R&B Albums chart, selling 294,000 copies in its first week.
 It has spawned four singles that have attained Billboard chart success, including its lead single "Family Affair", which became Blige's first career number-one single on the US Billboard Hot 100 chart and a worldwide number-one hit.

 The album received two Grammy Award nominations for Best R&B Album and Best Female R&B Vocal Performance (for "Family Affair") at the 44th Grammy Awards.
 Blige would win her first in the latter category for the track "He Think I Don't Know" the following year.
-As of December 2016, the album has been certified triple platinum for shipping over three million copies in the US by the Recording Industry Association of America (RIAA).
+As of December 2016, the album has been certified triple platinum for shipping more than three million copies in the US by the Recording Industry Association of America (RIAA).

 Conception

 The inspiration for No More Drama came largely from Blige's own confused and hectic life.
 In a later interview she confessed to living a life of alcohol and drug abuse at the time, and as a result getting involved in a series of abusive relationships.
 The album was an attempt to break free from this vicious circle, which was a result of a deprived childhood.

 Stylistically, the album diverged from the blues-soaked R&B of Mary into her earlier 1990s hip-hop beats.
 This is especially evident in the first single, "Family Affair".
 Rapper Eve appears on the track "Where I've Been" as well, and urban influences can be heard throughout the album.

 Early in its development, the album carried the full title Mary Jane: No More Drama and was to be a sequel to 1999's Mary.
 Blige's then-manager hinted that the album would be the second in a trilogy and be followed by an album titled Mary Jane Blige.
 During this time, the first single was supposed to be a song called "Rock Steady" featuring a rap from Jay-Z and Lenny Kravitz on guitar.
 The song was leaked to mixtapes around June 2001, two months before the album was scheduled to be released and subsequently did not make the final cut on the album.

 The original advance copy of No More Drama was slightly different from the later, official release.
 A vocal loop repeated throughout the whole of the version included with the intention of anti-piracy sings "Mary J. Blige, No More Drama!".
-The first publish of an AMG review printed in All Music Guide to Soul, a guide to R&B and soul, of No More Drama mistakenly pointed this out as if it were part of the actual album, calling it "as subtle and congruent as a consistent drum hit."
+The first publish of an AMG review printed in All Music Guide to Soul, a guide to R&B and soul, of No More Drama mistakenly pointed this out as if it were part of the actual album, calling it "as subtle and congruent as a consistent drum hit".